roppenheimer/AndroidAPS-alt-Guide/docs/pages/Accu-Chek-Combo-Pump.md

     - Disable _Signal End of Temporary Basal Rate_
     - Set TBR _Duration increment_ to 15 min
     - Enable Bluetooth
-  - Recommended (marked blue in screenshots)
+  - **Recommended changes** (marked blue in screenshots)
     - Set low cartridge alarm to your liking
-    - Configure a max bolus suited for your therapy to protect against bugs in the software
+    - Configure a max bolus to suited yourself to protect against bugs in the software delivering over-large boluses
     - Similarly, configure maximum TBR duration as a safeguard.
-Allow at least 3 hours, since the option to disconnect the pump for 3 hours sets a 0% for 3 hours.
+This needs to be at least 3 hours, because the pump disconnect option in AndroidAPS may need to set a 0% TBR for up to 3 hours.
-    - YOu may want to enable the key lock on the pump to prevent bolusing from the pump, esp. when the pump was used before and quick bolusing was a habit.
+    - You may want to enable the key lock on the pump to prevent bolusing from the pump.
 But be aware that if you do this and you become separated from the phone you use to run AndroidAPS then you won't be able to operate the pump manually.
+If you do bolus from the pump then AndroidAPS will not be aware of this fact until it next reads the pump history and this may be a while.
     - Set display timeout and menu timeout to the minimum of 5.5 and 5 respectively.
-This allows AndroidAPS to recover more quickly from error situations and reduces the amount of vibrations that can occur during such errors
+This allows AndroidAPS to recover more quickly from error situations and reduces the amount of vibration alarms that may occur.

 ![Screenshot of user menu settings](../images/combo/combo-menu-settings.png)